Grapes, one of the most popular table fruits, have long been celebrated as the “Queen of Fruits” for their exceptional nutritional value.

 Commercially, many cultivars of grapes are grown for different purposes either to be eaten as table fruit, fresh or dried (raisin, currant, sultana) or in wine production :See the differences between Table-grapes and Wine-grapes in an infographic.

-Grapes are rich in polyphenolic phytochemical compound resveratrol.
-Resveratrol is one of the powerful anti-oxidants that has been found to play a protective role against cancers of the colon and prostate, coronary heart disease (CHD), degenerative nerve disease, Alzheimer's disease, and viral/ fungal infections.
+Grapes are an excellent source of the polyphenolic phytochemical compound resveratrol, a powerful antioxidant known for its protective effects against colon and prostate cancers, coronary heart disease (CHD), degenerative nerve disorders, Alzheimer’s disease, and certain viral and fungal infections.

 Principle | Nutrient Value | Percent of RDA |